 Application materials are available to download in alternative formats in the ‘Related documents’ section of this page.
 If you require the form in a different format, you should contact us as early as possible to discuss your needs.

 The University of Oxford and its colleges welcome applications from people with disabilities and are committed to making reasonable adjustments to enable students to participate fully in student life.

-The University and colleges view applications from students with disabilities on the same grounds as those from other candidates, which are assessed purely on academic merit and potential, according to the published selection criteria relevant to the course applied for.
+The University and colleges view applications from students with disabilities on the same grounds as those from other candidates.
+All applications are assessed purely on academic merit and potential, according to the published selection criteria for the course you have applied for.

 If you are thinking about applying to Oxford, you can find information about the facilities and support available to students from the Disability Advisory Service.